hamasaki0011/firstapp/README.md

 # firstapp
+2023.9.27
+    Edit README.md
+2023.9.26
-2023.9.26   Add Sensor Not Found.
+    Add Sensor Not Found.
+    Add registered user' information page.
+2023.9.22
-2023.9.22   Fix static file handling, FONTs settings and .gitignore.
+    Fix static file handlings.
+    Fix google FONTs settings.
+    Fitting .gitignore to production.
+2023.8.3
-2023.8.3    Change The repository caused by re-setting the SSH configuration.
+    Change The repository caused by re-setting the SSH configuration.
+2023.8.2
-2023.8.2    Start to prepare the document.
+    Start to prepare the document.
-2023.7.28   Come back to webapp.
+2023.7.21
+    Change webapp1 into firstapp
-2023.7.21   Reduce dotenv function and integrate to django_environ
+    Reduce dotenv function and build in django_environ.

 # webapp1
-2023.7.6 make some modification in order to use PostgreSQL
-    Django framework up version to 4.2.3
+2023.7.20
-2023.7.20 install django_debug_toolbar for development
+    Install django_debug_toolbar for development.
     as a result Django framework version should be down grade to 3.2.17
     because version 4.2.3 does NOT support "is.ajax()" function
     not only above but also modification to separate a settings.py configuration

-# webapp
+2023.7.6
+    Make some modification in order to use PostgreSQL.
+    Django framework up version to 4.2.3.

+2022.8.3 Start development
 This is my first web application.
 Sever OS: Ubuntu 22.04 LTS
 Construction: